-Top trainers and breeders everywhere choose Connolly's RED MILLS feeds
+Top trainers and breeders choose Connolly's RED MILLS

-Connolly’s RED MILLS is quite literally the feed of champions, and is trusted by leading owners and trainers right around the world.
+Connolly’s RED MILLS is quite literally the feed of champions, and is trusted by leading owners and trainers worldwide.

-Our horse feed formulations provide the nutrition high performance animals demand, using the finest of fresh, natural ingredients supporting better digestion, exceptional wellbeing and peak performance.
+Our horse feed formulations provide all the nutrition high performance animals demand, using the finest of fresh, natural ingredients to support digestion, wellbeing and performance.

-With Connolly's RED MILLS you can be confident you are feeding a fully balanced diet, perfectly tailored by our expert nutritionists to deliver all your horse's dietary needs.
+With our feeds you can be confident you are feeding a fully balanced diet, perfectly tailored by our expert nutritionists, to deliver all your horse's dietary needs.